Sex hormones and bone loss in women

 For post menopausal women with breast cancer, bisphosphonate treatment can:

 - strengthen the bones

 - reduce the risk of breast cancer spreading to the bones

 - sodium clodronate (Bonefos, Loron)

-Denosumab is a different type of drug.
-It works by stopping the activity of bone cells called osteoclasts.
+Denosumab works in a different way than bisphosphonates.
+It stops the activity of bone cells called osteoclasts.
 Denosumab can increase bone density to help strengthen the bone.
-It can be used instead of bisphosphonates to help to reduce fractures in people whose cancer has spread.

 Further information on osteoporosis

-The National Osteoporosis Society has a lot of information about the causes, prevention and treatment of osteoporosis.
-They also have guidelines for doctors treating women with hormone therapy for breast cancer.
-You can access the guidelines on the National Osteoporosis Society website.
+The Royal Osteoporosis Society has a lot of information about the causes, prevention and treatment of osteoporosis.